cloudmark/gumtree/README.md

 The Status can be one of the following

-    N - New, This is a freshly retrieved flat share from the crawler.
+    N - New, This is a freshly retrieved flat share.
+This is the initial state.
     S - Seen, Indicates that you have seen the flat and that you are not really interested.
     T - Seen, Indicates that you have seen the flat and this one is shortlisted!
     C - Contacted, Indicates that you have already contacts this owner by phone.